pawel-slowik/sql-xml-to-csv/README.md

   is `,`.
 - `column_enclosed_by` - string used to quote column values.
 This is meant to be the equivalent of the `ENCLOSED BY ...` option, but its handling may be slightly different.
 Default is `"`.
+Can be empty.

 ## TODO